Rondavu

 What are the user scenarios and possible solutions?

-Before defining specific scenarios and solutions, we facilitated a collaborative How Might We workshop to translate user research insights into actionable design opportunities.
-The goal was to reframe complex behavioral, social, and logistical challenges into clear problem statements the team could align around.
-Together, we explored four core dimensions of the group dining experience—restaurant selection, personalized experience among groups, comparison of choices, and social experience—to identify where friction, negotiation, and decision fatigue most commonly occur.
-This exercise helped the team move from isolated pain points to a shared understanding of the broader system, ensuring that subsequent concepts addressed root problems rather than surface symptoms.
+Next we led a collaborative How Might We workshop to translate insights from user research into actionable design opportunities before defining specific scenarios and solutions.
+This process centered on putting complex behavioral, social, and logistical challenges into clear problem statements the team could come together around.
+We explored four fundamental facets of the group dining experience—restaurant selection, personalized experience among groups, comparison of choices, and social experience—to figure out where friction, negotiation, and decision fatigue often occur.
+This activity aided the team in transitioning from isolated pain points to broader system awareness and ensured that following concepts addressed root causes instead of symptoms.
 The outputs of this workshop informed the scenarios, feature exploration, and solution concepts that followed.

 To anchor Rondavu in real-world decision-making, we collaboratively mapped high-frequency user stories that capture the most common group dining scenarios.
 This exercise helped us define the product context, uncover core pain points, and ideate solution patterns that support healthier choices without disrupting social dynamics.